andrekovac/explain-programming/content/blog/data/machine-learning/index.md

 #### Examples

-- *🩻 medical test* -> false positives (treating a healthy person) are less wanted than false negatives (treating a healthy person).
+- *🩻 medical test (e.g. cancer screening)* want a high **sensitivity** -> screening tests aim to accurately identify people with cancer, thereby having a high true positive rate - you don't want to miss a person with cancer.
+Avoidance of false positives (false alarms) is not the main goal - so people who don't have cancer might be falsely identified as having cancer.
-- *✈️ airport security scanners* want high sensitivity -> false positives are more dangerous than false negatives.
+- *✈️ airport security scanners* want high specificity -> they are able to accurately identify non-threat objects (i.e. identify passangers without bombs)

 ### How to choose the right threshold?